vladipetrow/Projects/README.md

 ## Projects
 Here are some of the key projects in this repository:

-- **Project 1: [Bomb]** - This is a 2d game called Bomberman, written with Java and Java Swing, the goal is to kill the enemies with bombs and stay alive.
+- **[Bomb]** - This is a 2d game called Bomberman, written with Java and Java Swing, the goal is to kill the enemies with bombs and stay alive.
-- **Project 2: [Cryptomoti]** - A website where users can post their apartments or houses for sale or rent, and you can activate a subscription with BTC payment.
+- **[Cryptomoti]** - A website where users can post their apartments or houses for sale or rent, and you can activate a subscription with BTC payment.

 _For more details, check the individual project directories._